William M. Lanning: Education and career

 Born in Ewingville, Ewing Township, Mercer County, New Jersey, Lanning graduated from the Lawrenceville School in 1866.
 He was employed as a teacher in the public schools of Mercer County and in the Trenton Academy from 1866 to 1880.
 He read law, was admitted to the bar in 1880 and commenced practice in Trenton, New Jersey.
-Lanning was elected city solicitor for Trenton in 1884.
+Lanning was elected city solicitor for Trenton from 1884 to 1887.
 He was appointed judge of the city district court in 1887 and served until 1891, when legislated out of office.
 He served as member of a commission to frame township laws and of the constitutional commission of 1894.
 He served as President of the Mechanics' National Bank of Trenton in 1899.

 Congressional service

-Lanning was elected as a Republican to the United States House of Representatives of the 58th United States Congress and served from March 4, 1903, to June 6, 1904, when he resigned to accept a federal judicial appointment.
+In 1902, Lanning was elected as a Republican to the United States House of Representatives of the 58th United States Congress and served from March 4, 1903, to June 6, 1904, when he resigned to accept a federal judicial appointment.